 Charles University´s Faculty of Law became associated with this remarkable building after it definitely left the historical building of the Karolinum in the early 1930s, where it had resided since its foundation.

 The architect Jan Kotěra was chosen for the job in 1907.
-In the presence of many noted guests Professor Jaroslav Heyrovský, the Don of the Charles University and later the holder of the Nobel Prize in the field of polarography, ceremonially laid the first stone in 1908.
-The day after, the foundation stone of a new building of the German University was laid, whose architectonic shape was to be in absolute contrast to Kotěra´s construction.
+In the presence of many noted guests, Professor Jaroslav Heyrovský, the Don of the Charles University and later the holder of the Nobel Prize in the field of polarography, ceremonially laid the first stone in 1908.
+The day after, the foundation stone of a new building of the German University was laid, whose architectonic shape was in absolute contrast to Kotěra´s construction.

 There were dramatic events in the premises of the Faculty of Law after Jan Opletal´s funeral in November 1939, such as the flight about university Insignia and the consequent arrest of the students by the Gestapo.
 The shady and tragic points of its history are related mainly to the military occupation of the building by the SS troops who used it to control a wide area of its surroundings during the May Uprising of the Prague People in 1945.